MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-ADReplNgcKey.md

 ```

 ### -ObjectSid
-Specifies the identifier of the account that will be replicated.
+Specifies the identifier of the target Active Directory account.

 ```yaml
 Type: SecurityIdentifier